-The Directive was replaced by the Regulation (EU) 2017/746 of the European Parliament and of the Council on in vitro diagnostic medical devices (IVDR) that entered into force in May 2017, and which initially included a 5-year period until its original effective date of May 26, 2022, plus some transition provisions for IVDs already on the market.
+The Directive was replaced by the Regulation (EU) 2017/746 of the European Parliament and of the Council on in vitro diagnostic medical devices (IVDR) that entered into force in May 2017, and which initially included a 5-year transition period until its original effective date of May 26, 2022.
 Unlike the Directive, which specifies certain requirements that must be achieved by each Member State and permits each Member State to decide how to transpose the Directive into national law to meet those requirements, the IVDR has direct binding legal force throughout every Member State without the need for national implementation.
 The major goals of the IVDR are to standardize diagnostic procedures within the EU, increase reliability of diagnostic analysis and enhance patient safety.
 Under the IVDR, IVDs are subject to additional legal regulatory requirements as compared to the Directive.
 Among other things, the IVDR introduces a new risk-based classification for IVDs and specifies CDx and genetic tests as Class C products (second highest risk).
-Under the IVDR, Class C IVDs require assessment by a Notified Body for certification and audit of the manufacturer's quality management system (QMS) before they can be placed on the market.
+Under the IVDR, Class C IVDs require assessment by a Notified Body for certification and audit of the manufacturer's quality management system before they can be placed on the market.
 The IVDR also obligates laboratories located outside the EU to comply with the IVDR if testing specimens from European citizens.
 Compliance with the IVDR may be expensive and time-consuming.
 Manufacturers will need to provide significant evidence to demonstrate that a device performs safely and effectively.
 Performance data may require the conduct of additional clinical investigations or performance studies, with additional and more strict requirements under the IVDR.
-As noted above, the vast majority of IVDs under the Directive are selfcertified, so many device manufacturers have not previously been subject to the Notified Body audits that will occur under the IVDR and will have to revise their QMS and Technical Documentation which will now be reviewed by the Notified Bodies.
+As noted above, the vast majority of IVDs under the Directive are self-certified, so many device manufacturers have not previously been subject to the Notified Body audits that will occur under the IVDR and will have to revise their Quality Management System (QMS) and Technical Documentation which will now be reviewed by the Notified Bodies.
 Companion diagnostic IVDs may also be reviewed by the competent medicinal product authorities, usually the European Medicines Agency, as part of a consultation process that will be part of the conformity assessment procedure.
-There will also be a greater emphasis on post-market surveillance and submission of post-market performance follow-up reports.

-Due to multiple challenges to IVD manufacturers being ready for full application by the May 2022 implementation date, Regulation (EU) 2022/112 of the Parliament and of the Council was published on January 25, 2022 allowing for a delay to the application of the IVDR by amending the transition provision for certain in vitro diagnostic medical devices.
+There will also be a greater emphasis on postmarket surveillance and submission of post-market performance follow-up reports.
+Due to multiple challenges to the IVDR being ready for full application by the May 2022 implementation date, Regulation (EU) 2022/112 of the Parliament and of the Council was published on 25 January 2022 allowing for a delay to the application of the IVDR by amending the transition provision for certain in vitro diagnostic medical devices.
 For products classified as Class C under the IVDR, the transition period allows for legacy devices with a valid declaration of conformity drawn up prior to May 26, 2022 to continue to be placed on the market until May 26, 2026.
-On January 23, 2024, the European Commission announced proposals to further extend the IVDR transition provisions in order to ensure availability of IVDs.
-Under the proposal, the transition period in the IVDR will be extended to December 2028 for Class C high individual and/or moderate public health risk devices.
-Medical devices certified under the Directive may benefit from the extension provided they meet certain conditions (i.e., continue to comply with the Directive, not be the subject of significant changes on design or intended purpose, etc.).
-The proposal needs to be adopted by the European Parliament and Council before it enters into force.
-Certain IVDR requirements, including post-market surveillance, market surveillance, vigilance, and registration of economic operators and devices remained effective on the May 26, 2022 implementation date.
+However, certain IVDR requirements, including post-market surveillance, market surveillance, vigilance, and registration of economic operators and devices remained effective on the May 26, 2022 implementation date.